Ming Clams, Glass Sponges: When Life Spans Millennia

 Hermann Ehrlich, CC BY

-In 1986, dredging in the East China Sea at a depth of 1,100 meters around Okinawa enabled an expedition of German, Swiss, and Chinese oceanographers to catch three specimens of a very unusual sponge called Monorhaphis chuni.
-This species, also known as the "glass sponge," is the only representative of its family.
+In 1986, a dredging expedition in the East China Sea at a depth of 1,100 meters off the coast of Okinawa enabled a team of German, Swiss, and Chinese oceanographers to collect three specimens of a very unusual sponge called Monorhaphis chuni.
+This species, also known as the “glass sponge,” is the sole representative of its family.
 It lives in the deep ocean, which, like the abyss, is characterized by a total absence of light, extreme cold, and high pressure.
-As it grows, the glass sponge generates a kind of stem, a spiculum, composed of calcium and magnesium, which can reach a length of almost 3 meters.
-It is a kind of long, thin, flexible thread resembling fiberglass, which allows the sponge to anchor itself to the seabed.
-Chemical analysis (4) of this flexible stem has made it possible to determine the age of this sponge, which is estimated to be...
-11,000 years old!
-In a more recent study, samples of this species of sponge, caught in the eastern and southern China Sea at depths of between 1,110 and 2,100 meters, revealed, after chemical analysis of the silica and germarium contained in the several-meter-long spicules, an estimated age of 17,000 years...
+As it grows, the glass sponge produces a sort of stalk, a spicule, composed of calcium and magnesium that can reach nearly 3 meters in length.
+It is a long, thin, flexible strand resembling fiberglass that allows the sponge to anchor itself to the seafloor.
+Chemical analysis (4) of this flexible stalk has made it possible to determine the age of this sponge, which is estimated at… 11,000 years!
+In a more recent study, samples of this sponge species, collected in the eastern and southern parts of the South China Sea at depths between 1,110 and 2,100 meters, revealed—following chemical analysis of the silica and germarium contained within the several-meter-long spicules—an estimated age of 17,000 years…

-It has been suggested that the information contained in this flexible stem, which grows each year, could serve as a paleo-environmental archive for the entire Holocene geological period (a period that began 10,000 years ago and continues today).
-By analyzing these spicules, it is possible to determine the conditions prevailing in the ocean over the past 11,000 years and to date any changes in water temperature and composition that may have occurred.
+It has been proposed that the information contained in this flexible stem, which grows each year, could serve as a paleoenvironmental archive for the entire Holocene geological period (a period that began 10,000 years ago and continues to this day).
+By analyzing this spicule, it is indeed possible to determine the conditions prevailing in the ocean over the past 11,000 years, as well as to date any changes in water temperature and composition that may have occurred.
 This type of living organism is obviously a godsend for those trying to find traces of the climate and its biogeochemical changes in the past.
-They are literally a tremendous opportunity to go back in time.
+They are literally a tremendous opportunity to travel back in time.

 What is the secret behind these organisms?
 Few studies are available.
-However, in the case of the centuries-old clam, its great age could be linked to its ability to protect itself and eliminate damage caused by oxidation.
-Defenses may delay damage to their DNA or proteins caused by free radicals.
-However, it is possible that these organisms use other mechanisms to support their longevity.
+However, in the case of the centuries-old clam, its great age may be linked to its ability to protect itself and repair damage caused by oxidation.
+Defenses may help delay the damage caused to their DNA or proteins by free radicals.
+It is, however, possible that these organisms use other mechanisms to support their longevity.

-Another characteristic of longevity is related to the ability to "fall asleep."
-There are a few rare organisms capable of remaining in a state of slowed or suspended life, only to wake up when conditions allow.
-And to study them and determine their age, we must look at their environment.
+Another characteristic of longevity is linked to the ability to “go into hibernation.”
+There are a few rare organisms capable of remaining in a state of slowed or suspended life and then waking up when conditions permit.
+And to study them and determine their age, we must examine their environment.

-A team of Russian scientists conducted surveys between 2002 and 2015 in the permafrost of two regions of Siberia.
-The scientists carried out carbon dating of the layers in which they were conducting their explorations.
-They were thus able to discover frozen worms 3.5 meters deep in the frozen ground.
-After adapting their culture, they succeeded in reviving two species of worms that produced offspring.
+A team of Russian scientists conducted surveys between 2002 and 2015 in the permafrost of two regions in Siberia.
+The scientists performed carbon dating on the layers they were exploring.
+This allowed them to discover frozen worms 3.5 meters deep in the frozen ground.
+After cultivating them under appropriate conditions, they succeeded in reviving two species of worms that produced offspring.
 These two species (Panagrolaimus and Plectus) of frozen worms were 32,000 and 42,000 years old, respectively!

-After dissolving the salt crystals in appropriate culture media and waiting a few months, they were surprised to see the cultures become cloudy, indicating the presence of organisms.
-These were actually Archaea that had just awakened after more than 42,000 years of sleep in salt crystals.
-Although they look similar, Archaea are very different from bacteria.
+After dissolving the salt crystals in suitable culture media and waiting a few months, they were surprised to see the cultures become cloudy, indicating the presence of organisms.
+These were actually archaea that had just awakened after more than 42,000 years of dormancy inside salt crystals.
+Although they may look similar, archaea are very different from bacteria.

 Would you dare to taste a century-old wine?

-Simon Galas, Professor of Genetics and Molecular Biology of Aging, CNRS – Faculty of Pharmacy, University of Montpellier
+Simon Galas, Professor of Genetics and Molecular Biology of Aging, CNRS – School of Pharmacy, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.